frame-lang/frame_transpiler/docs/source/advanced_frame/persistance.rst

 To demonstrate this from a working example let us examine a `demo of a traffic light <https://github.com/frame-lang/frame-demos/tree/main/go/persistenttrafficlight>`_.

-View the spec using the online Framepiler playground `here <https://framepiler.frame-lang.org/gist/aHR0cHM6Ly9naXN0LmdpdGh1Yi5jb20vZnJhbWUtbGFuZy9mZjY1N2M1MGVjZWE1MjBlY2RjMzM4ODlkM2FkOGJhZg==>`_.
+View the MOM spec using the online Framepiler playground `here <https://framepiler.frame-lang.org/gist/aHR0cHM6Ly9naXN0LmdpdGh1Yi5jb20vZnJhbWUtbGFuZy9mZjY1N2M1MGVjZWE1MjBlY2RjMzM4ODlkM2FkOGJhZg==>`_.
+The `#TrafficLight` workflow it manages can be viewed `here <https://gist.github.com/frame-lang/59d483ec5e75604b6ec5e2e1f2a20176>`_.

 The MOM's domain consists of a reference to the TrafficLight workflow it manages as well as the raw serialized data for the workflow: